splunk/splunk-connect-for-syslog/docs/architecture/index.md

 While TCP and TLS are supported, UDP remains the dominant protocol for syslog transport in many data centers.
 Since syslog is a "send and forget" protocol, it performs poorly when routed through complex network infrastructures, including front-end load balancers and WAN.

-### Recommendation: Use Edge Collection

 The most reliable way to gather syslog traffic is through edge collection rather than centralized collection.
-If your syslog server is centrally located, UDP and stateless TCP traffic cannot adapt, leading to data loss.
+When the syslog server is centrally located, UDP and stateless TCP traffic cannot adapt, leading to potential data loss.

+For optimal reliability, deploy SC4S instances in the same VLAN as the source devices.

 ## Avoid Load Balancing for Syslog